Edimentals: The Art of Edible Ornamentals. A One-Day Course Culminating with an Evening Meal at Local Inn. | 8th October 2026.

 • A planting guide for edible ornamentals with notes on design, flavour and biodiversity

-• Your planted edimental container or module created during the hands-on session
+• Your planted edimental container created during the hands-on session

 Masterclass Details

-Location: The Old Vicarage, Leigh-on-Mendip, Somerset, followed by the Inn
+Location: The Old Vicarage, Leigh-on-Mendip, Somerset, followed by a relaxed evening meal at The Holcombe

 Pricing: £330, with a 10% discount on two or more guests booked together